ntblab/neuropipe-support/doc/tutorial/tutorial.rst

   output_dir=$GROUP_DIR/analysis/localizer_hrf.gfeat
   define_vars $output_dir | cat - "$FSF_TEMPLATE" | php > "$FSF_FILE"
   feat "$FSF_FILE"

+  popd > /dev/null  # return to whatever directory this script was run from

 If the text following "STANDARD_BRAIN=" differs from what you copied out of the fsf file in the previous section, replace it with that text you copied.